 Sprouts are incredibly nutrient-dense, aiding digestion and better nutrient absorption.
-They are a rich source of antioxidants, making them great for the immune system, and inhibit cancer in the breast, prostate and bladder.
+They are a rich source of antioxidants, making them great for the immune system, and inhibit cancer in the breast, prostate, and bladder.
 Sprouts are incredibly simple and inexpensive to make at home – you can learn how in this guide to sprouting.
 And, if you enjoy the sprouting process, you may like to save more money and try growing other easy foods indoors.

-Though small, flaxseeds have a lot to offer including a boost of fibre, anti-inflammatory omega-3s and special compounds called lignans that reduce our cancer risk.
+Though small, flaxseeds have a lot to offer including a boost of fibre, anti-inflammatory omega-3s, and special compounds called lignans that reduce our cancer risk.
 Flax is good for digestion, hormone balance, detoxification, and cardiovascular health.
 Plus, they make a great egg replacer in gluten-free and Paleo baking.
-When bought in bulk and stored properly, flax is inexpensive and last awhile.
+When bought in bulk and stored properly, flax is inexpensive and can last awhile.

-More Ways to Save on healthy, Budget-Friendly foods
+More Ways to Save on Healthy Budget-Friendly foods

 These tips can help promote your health and your savings!